microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Mitigate high latency variance

-On some platforms, onnxruntime may exhibit high latency variance during inferencing.
-This is caused by the constant cost model that onnxruntime uses to parallelize tasks in the thread pool.
+On some platforms, OnnxRuntime may exhibit high latency variance during inferencing.
+This is caused by the constant cost model that OnnxRuntime uses to parallelize tasks in the thread pool.

 For each task, the constant cost model will calculate a granularity for parallelization among threads, which stays constant to the end of the task execution.
 This approach can bring imbalanced load sometimes, causing high latency variance.
-To mitigate this, onnxruntime provides a dynamic cost model which could be enbabled by session option:
+To mitigate this, OnnxRuntime provides a dynamic cost model which could be enbabled by session option:

 ```python
 sess_options.add_session_config_entry('session.dynamic_block_base', '4')
 ```

-Whenever set with a positive value, onnxruntime thread pool will parallelize internal tasks with a decreasing granularity.
+Whenever set with a positive value, OnnxRuntime thread pool will parallelize internal tasks with a decreasing granularity.
-Specifically, assume there is a function expected to run N number of times by the thread pool, with the dynamic cost model enabled, each thread in the pool will claim
+Assuming there is a function expected to run N number of times by the thread pool, with the dynamic cost model enabled, each thread in the pool will claim.

 ```python
 residual_of_N / (dynamic_block_base * num_of_threads)